Is There a Dimmer Outlook Ahead for Petroleo Brasileiro S.A. - Petrobras (PBR)?

 PBR’s Market Performance

-PBR stocks went up by 1.23% for the week, with a monthly drop of -12.76% and a quarterly performance of 25.83%, while its annual performance rate touched 17.51%.
-The volatility ratio for the week stands at 3.11% while the volatility levels for the past 30 days are set at 3.31% for Petroleo Brasileiro S.A. – Petrobras.
-The simple moving average for the period of the last 20 days is -2.43% for PBR stocks with a simple moving average of 10.56% for the last 200 days.
+PBR stocks went up by 4.78% for the week, with a monthly jump of 3.71% and a quarterly performance of 23.26%, while its annual performance rate touched 25.76%.
+The volatility ratio for the week stands at 4.27% while the volatility levels for the past 30 days are set at 3.45% for Petroleo Brasileiro S.A. – Petrobras.
+The simple moving average for the period of the last 20 days is 3.64% for PBR stocks with a simple moving average of 14.75% for the last 200 days.

 Analysts’ Opinion of PBR

-Itau BBA, on the other hand, stated in their research note that they expect to see PBR reach a price target of $14.
-The rating they have provided for PBR stocks is “Outperform” according to the report published on May 14th, 2021.
+Many brokerage firms have already submitted their reports for PBR stocks, with Scotiabank repeating the rating for PBR by listing it as a “Sector Outperform.”
+The predicted price for PBR in the upcoming period, according to Scotiabank is $16 based on the research report published on August 05th of the current year 2021.

-Goldman gave a rating of “Neutral” to PBR, setting the target price at $10.30 in the report published on April 14th of the current year.
+Credit Suisse, on the other hand, stated in their research note that they expect to see PBR reach a price target of $14.
+The rating they have provided for PBR stocks is “Outperform” according to the report published on August 05th, 2021.

-Volatility was left at 3.31%, however, over the last 30 days, the volatility rate increased by 3.11%, as shares sank -9.50% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +11.61% upper at present.
+Volatility was left at 3.45%, however, over the last 30 days, the volatility rate increased by 4.27%, as shares surge +2.66% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +17.07% upper at present.

 Stock Fundamentals for PBR